Ann Russell, Catherine Braganza

-Etiquette of Afternoon Tea
+A History of Tea

-From Cup to Cup: A Short Historical Timeline of Afternoon Tea Drinking
+A Timeline of The Afternoon Tea Culture

-the Tea-Drinking Queen
+Catherine Braganza: the Tea-Drinking Queen

 It is said that Anne Russell pioneered the idea of afternoon tea as a meal and a social event in 1840.
-Luncheon was a light meal taken around noon and dinner wasn’t served until 8 o’clock at night leaving a long gap between lunch and dinner.
+Luncheon was a light meal taken around noon and dinner wasn’t served until 8 o’clock at night leaving a long gap between the two meals.
 The Duchess would become rather peckish around four o'clock in the afternoon and asked that tea, bread and butter and cake be brought to her bedchamber.
 The afternoon snack gave her a much-needed energy boost and kept her going until dinner.